Lauren Gould CEO

 Brianne Hunte Marketing and Social Media Coordinator

-Emeraude Domingos-Mbuku Development and Membership Lead
+Emeraude Domingos-Mbuku Membership and Shop Lead

 Jennifer Welch Manager, Learning and Engagement

 Carole Blackburn Manager, Visitor Engagement

 Giuliana Taccone Visitor Engagement Assistant